Mason Raymond: Personal life

 Raymond was born in Cochrane, Alberta, a town west of Calgary, to parents Carol and Terry Raymond.
 He began skating when he was four on his family's backyard rink.
 Growing up, he was a Calgary Flames fan.
 He left home as a teenager for the 2003–04 season to play Junior A with the Camrose Kodiaks in Camrose, Alberta.

 Raymond married Megan (née Murray) in the summer of 2008.
 Megan gave birth to their first child on April 8, 2012, and their second child in February 2015.

-Following his retirement, he returned to his agricultural roots and entered the business world.
+Following his retirement, he returned to Cochrane where he is president of a GM vehicle dealership.